 Slicers were introduced in Excel 2010, and they make it easy to change multiple pivot tables with a single click.
-In Excel 2013, you can also use slicers on formatted Excel tables.
+In Excel 2013 and later versions, you can also use slicers on formatted Excel tables.

-You can use programming to control the slicers, and this page has sample code that you can use.
+You can use programming to control the Excel Slicers, and this page has sample code that you can use.
 When you select an item in one slicer, it will automatically select the same item in another slicer.

 Follow these steps to set up the short list of cities.

 If you are using Excel 2013, you can use a slicer on an Excel table.
 In Excel 2010 and 2007, you'll have to build a pivot table, based on the city list, before you can create the slicer.

 Follow these steps to build a pivot table.